Here are just a few occupations that a Women’s, Gender, and Sexuality Studies major might consider:

 Writer or Journalist

-Women’s and Gender Studies majors use their research and writing skills to bring to the issues that face women and other under-served groups to the forefront of American society.
+Women’s, Gender, and Sexuality Studies majors use their research and writing skills to bring to the issues that face women and other under-served groups to the forefront of American society.

 Artist or Musician

-Many creative professionals use their Women’s and Gender studies degrees to inspire powerful songs or works of art.
+Many creative professionals use their Women’s, Gender, and Sexuality Studies degrees to inspire powerful songs or works of art.
 Women have made a consistent impact in the arts throughout history, and today’s generation of creators must work even harder to keep that tradition alive.

-Women’s and Gender Studies graduates bring a valuable perspective to the artistic world.
+Women’s, Gender, and Sexuality Studies graduates bring a valuable perspective to the artistic world.
 Along the same thread of the artist/musician, women have played a significant role in artistic creation throughout history, and today’s creators work hard to keep this tradition alive.

-The stage provides immense opportunities for artistic production that allows for the creative mind to bring the focuses of Women’s and Gender Studies to the public.
+The stage provides immense opportunities for artistic production that allows for the creative mind to bring the focuses of Women’s, Gender, and Sexuality Studies to the public.
 A Theatre Director can use their distinct perspective and understanding to introduce larger themes of equality, justice, and inclusion in art and live entertainment.
-As a Women’s and Gender Studies graduate, you can create experiences that glorify the world of women, of female perspectives and behaviors, as well as those of LGBTQIA+ individuals, people of color, and people across the grand spectrum of human identity.
+As a Women’s, Gender, and Sexuality Studies graduate, you can create experiences that glorify the world of women, of female perspectives and behaviors, as well as those of LGBTQIA+ individuals, people of color, and people across the grand spectrum of human identity.

 Much like the Theatre Director, the Theatre Manager can cultivate an environment in which art reflects a certain environment.
 In this way, a Theatre Manager can choose to bring equality, justice, and inclusivity to the variety of theatrical performances that are produced.
-A Women’s and Gender Studies graduate would fit this position well, as they would bring a unique and valuable perspective to theatrical production.
+A Women’s, Gender, and Sexuality Studies graduate would fit this position well, as they would bring a unique and valuable perspective to theatrical production.

-Women’s and Gender Studies majors can channel their fiercely independent spirit into careers as entrepreneurs.
+Women’s, Gender, and Sexuality Studies majors can channel their fiercely independent spirit into careers as entrepreneurs.
 By understanding the needs and wants of women, they can create companies that solve problems for customers in unique ways.

 Women make most of the buying decisions in America.
-Women’s and Gender Studies graduates not only bring strong communication skills to their jobs, but they also provide insight into how women and men make consumer choices.
+Women’s, Gender, and Sexuality Studies graduates not only bring strong communication skills to their jobs, but they also provide insight into how women and men make consumer choices.

 Company Archivist or Historian

 Many companies, communities, and nonprofit organizations rely on archivists to accurately document the actions and the legacies of their institutions.
-Women’s and Gender Studies majors help to ensure that women’s participation in those organizations are not overlooked or understated.
+Women’s, Gender, and Sexuality Studies majors help to ensure that women’s participation in those organizations are not overlooked or understated.

 A number of religious denominations are eager to have women engaged with their spiritual communities as priests, ministers, rabbis, and other clerical offices.
-Women’s and Gender Studies majors create inclusive, sensitive congregations.
+Women’s, Gender, and Sexuality Studies majors create inclusive, sensitive congregations.